 There's a time for romance and then there's a time for hot long-distance sex — and, yes, it's completely possible to have both.
 Back in the day, and I'm talking just a few years ago, the only way you could get off with your partner while existing miles apart was by masturbating or using sex toys while connecting via Skype.
 Not the worst option, but you're still missing out on your partner's reactions and movements.
 Enter Lovense — sex toys that you can control via your smartphone, which puts you in the driver's seat when it comes to how you'll give your partner pleasure.

 Kiiroo's Onyx is an interactive masturbator that connects to video chat via Bluetooth and then moves in sync with your partner's actions as they use their sex toy.
 So, basically, this is the closest you'll get to real-time sex when you're apart.
 Both the Onyx and Pearl toys are sleek and discreet, but at $249 and $149, respectively, they're also expensive.
 If you spend a lot of time away from one another, though, they're also totally worth it.
+Be aware: The Onyx is only available in Europe at the moment.

 Once you get over the fact that you're pressing your lips against a robotic device, Kissenger is a pretty interesting way of connecting with your partner through a "physical interface enabling kiss communication."
 In a nutshell, you kiss one device, your partner kisses another, and you're supposed to feel one another's lip movements through the robot.